maubanel/UE5-Static-Meshes/basic-column/README.md

 ##### `Step 17.`\|`ITSM`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Now switch the view to **Above** and move the flute so that the center is penetrated by the edge of the cylinder.
 Also rotate it so it is perpendicular to the edge.
 You might have to change the angle amount to get it just right.
+When it is perfect hit the <kbd>Accept</kbd> button.

 ![center flute on edge](images/positionAbove.png)